 - These grants will provide financial support to SF State faculty and staff members, in collaboration with community organizations, who are initiating or deepening relationships to support high-quality service-learning courses.
 Must result in an implemented project with projected completion date included in the proposal.

-- Two types of funding categories available: 1) New Partnership Funding, and 2) Established Partnership Funding.
+- Two types of funding categories available: 1) New Partnership Funding OR 2) Established Partnership Funding.